jon-harper/OmniBox/docs/assembly/cpu.md

 !!! warning "Warning: M3 x 16mm screws"
     If using M3 x 16mm screws for the 40mm fan, *do not overtighten* or you may deform the outer panel surface.

-!!! note "Note: Micro Fit 3 Connector"
+!!! note "Note: SPI cable"
     The illustrated CPU tray has a cutout for a 2 Row, 6-position Molex Micro Fit 3 connector.
 This cutout can be wired to connect devices to the SoC CPU, such as an accelerometer.

     Assembling and wiring this cable is beyond the scope of this guide, but the cable can be made from DuPont-terminated breadboard wires.